MarcRodrigFelix/Coding-Challenges/api_challenge/readme.md

 - Documentation

-### What language do I code in?
+### What framework do I code in?
-Feel free to choose whichever language you are most comfortable in.
+We use Ruby on Rails on a daily basis, but feel free to choose whichever framework you are most comfortable in.

-For whatever language you choose, please document in a readme.md the following.
+For whatever framework you choose, please document in a readme.md the following.
 1. How to set up your service
 2. How to run your service
 3. How to run the tests, if there are any